Gangezilla/8080emu/README.md

 ### What's going on in opcode 0x27, DAA?

+### Why do we sometimes & a value with another value, such as 0xff?
+As seen in 0xDE, SBI

+### Why are there so many RST commands, and how is the PC value determined for each of these.

+I think the values are just going up per byte, but double check this.

 ## Helpful Resources

 - <http://www.nj7p.info/Manuals/PDFs/Intel/9800153B.pdf> - Intel 8080 manual.
 Really interesting and has a lot of really valuable references.
 Some of the instruction descriptions are a bit hard to understand though.